ciffelia/ecs-logger/README.md

 - Configurable via the RUST_LOG environment variable.
   - Uses [env_logger][env_logger docs] under the hood.
-  - By default, all logging is disabled except for the error level.
+  - All logging is disabled except for the `error` level by default.
-- By default logs are written to stderr.
+- Logs are written to stderr by default.

 ## Installation